 At times you may doubt the accuracy of your credit score.
 Perhaps you expected it to be higher, based on your credit history, or maybe it's taken a drop for no reason.

 But can you call the credit bureau and lodge a dispute?
 Justmoney finds out if it’s possible to dispute your credit score and the impact it will have.

-Your credit score is a number that indicates your credit worthiness.
-In other words, how good you’ve been at paying your debts.
+Your credit score indicates your creditworthiness.
+In other words, it indicates how good you’ve been at paying your debts.

 According to Jeannine Naudé Viljoen, general counsel at TransUnion, you can’t dispute your credit score.
-However, you can dispute the information in your credit report.
+However, you can dispute the information on your credit report.

 The information in your credit report is provided to credit bureaus by various credit and data providers such as, but not limited to, financial institutions, retail stores, insurers, and cell phone companies via the South African Credit Risk Reporting Association or by other service providers.

 When this information changes, your credit score will change.
 However, mistakes can be made.

 “If you regularly check your credit report you put yourself in a better position to make sure your report accurately reflects your credit history and payment behaviour,” says Viljoen.

 If you find a mistake or inaccurate information in your credit report, you can immediately take the matter up with the credit bureau.
 This is what is known as lodging or submitting a dispute.